How to Calculate Your CRS Score for Express Entry as an Indonesian Applicant

 How the CRS Is Structured

 The CRS has two sections.
 The first is the "core" human capital score, which every applicant receives as an individual.
-The second is a set of additional points awarded for things like a Canadian job offer, provincial nomination, or a spouse with strong scores of their own.
+The second is a set of additional points awarded for things like a provincial nomination, Canadian education, French-language ability, or a spouse with strong scores of their own.

 The four core factors are:

-• Education: A four-year S1 (Sarjana) recognized by WES as a Canadian Bachelor's degree earns 120 points.
+- Education: A four-year S1 (Sarjana) recognized by WES as a Canadian Bachelor's degree earns 120 points.
 An S2 (Magister) assessed as a Master's degree earns 135 points.
-A D3 evaluated as a three-year college diploma — not a Bachelor's — earns only 98 points.
+For a D3 evaluated as a college diploma, use the exact ECA wording in the IRCC CRS tool to determine the education category.

 Beyond these four, there is a "Skill Transferability" section worth up to 100 points.
 This section rewards combinations — for example, having both strong language scores AND a degree, or strong language AND three or more years of foreign work experience.
 The key trigger: you must hit CLB 9 in all four IELTS skills (Listening 8.0, Reading 7.0, Writing 7.0, Speaking 7.0) to unlock the maximum skill transferability bonus.